Flight Review

 • Unusual aircraft modifications, such as:

-• The use of tape or paint to change the appearance of a tail number.
+• Using tape or paint to change the appearance of a tail number.

 • Strengthening of the landing gear.